Serious incident on Auckland's North Shore: 'He was yelling - Help me!'

 One person has died and another is injured following an incident in Northcote this evening.

-Police were called to an address on Akoranga Dr around 5.30pm following reports of someone being assaulted.
+Police were called to an address on Akoranga Drive around 5.30pm following reports of someone being assaulted.

 When they arrived, they found one person with critical injuries.
 The person has since died.
 Another person sustained injuries and has been taken to hospital.